 While generally broadcast capability is a nice feature of a layer 2 mesh protocol, it quickly reaches its limit.

 For meshes with about 50 nodes / 100 clients, or more it is therefore highly recommended to add the gluon-ebtables-filter-multicast package.
-Also, with gluon-mesh-batman-adv-15 or gluon-mesh-batman-adv-14 installed gluon-ebtables-limit-arp is selected by default.
+Also, with the mesh-batman-adv-15 feature, gluon-ebtables-limit-arp is selected by default.